Artists in the Florilegium

 I am a Scottish artist specialising in contemporary botanical art and illustration.
 I have a Diploma in Botanical Illustration from the Royal Botanic Garden Edinburgh, graduating with distinction in 2012.
 I have won awards from the Royal Caledonian Horticultural Society, the Scottish Society of Botanical Artists and the Royal Horticultural Society.

-My work is held in RBGE's Collection of Medicinal Timeline Plants, in private collections and it has also been reproduced for use in books, advertising and interpretation materials.
+In addition to the RBGE my work is held in private collections and it has also been reproduced for use in books, advertising and interpretation materials.

 My work has been exhibited across the UK.
 Some recent Exhibitions include: